Bender (Futurama): Personality

 When he is sufficiently frightened or sickened, bricks fall from his backside (a reference to the slang "shitting bricks").
 When sufficiently fascinated by something, he may pull out a camera and snap a picture, adding the catchphrase "Neat!".
 He has also been shown to be able to use his eyes as cameras.
 In addition to drinking, he also has an affinity for cigars, which he ignites with a lighter built into his finger, although in "Decision 3012" he uses a Zippo.
 Unlike drinking alcohol for fuel, Bender tells Fry that he smokes cigars simply because they "make [him] look cool".

 Despite being a robot, he has been seen to show emotion on many occasions, even shedding a tear in "Crimes of the Hot".
 One of the series' running jokes revolves around Bender having emotions, when technically he should be an unfeeling machine.
 Bender is seemingly unaware of his emotions, stating in the episode "Anthology of Interest II", "I mean, being a robot's great, but we don't have emotions, and sometimes that makes me very sad".
-In his very first appearance, he tries to commit suicide via a suicide booth out of guilt for having unknowingly contributed to their creation.
+In his very first appearance, he tries to kill himself via a suicide booth out of guilt for having unknowingly contributed to their creation.
 He has also been known to be nonchalant to the point of appearing both uncaring and incredibly brave, even in life-threatening situations.

 Bender is a classic narcissist.
 He considers himself flawless, a "towering inferno of physical perfection", and refers to himself in both the first and third person.
 In "The Farnsworth Parabox" Bender seemingly falls in love with an alternate gold-plated version of himself, stating that he has finally found someone "as great as me".
 Even his personal email address, bender@ilovebender.com, reflects his self-absorption.

 Despite these human characteristics, he has no verifiable soul, as seen in "Obsoletely Fabulous" when he passes through a "soul detector" without setting off the alarm.
 However, in "Ghost in the Machines", Bender becomes a ghost who can't interact with people directly but can possess machinery: he uses this ability to "scare Fry to death".
 He eventually makes a deal with the Robot Devil (Dan Castellaneta) to get a new body.